effector/effector/src/content/docs/en/typescript/typing-effector.md

 });
 ```

-### filter + fn
+### `filter + fn`

 However, `sample` also has a `fn` field to apply custom transformations.
-There is a caveat with Typescript type inference mechanic, which requires user to explicitly type `filter` arguments for type inference to work
+There is a caveat with TypeScript type inference mechanic, which requires user to explicitly type `filter` arguments for type inference to work

 ```typescript
 type UserMessage = { kind: "user"; text: string };